guilhermegouveiahr/guilhermegouveiahr/README.md

 **[Plan your migration](https://docs.github.com/en/migrations/using-github-enterprise-importer/understanding-github-enterprise-importer/migrating-from-azure-devops-with-github-enterprise-importer#planning-your-migration)** beforehand to ensure a smooth transition with the following steps, which will use the [GitHub Enterprise Importer](https://docs.github.com/en/migrations/using-github-enterprise-importer/understanding-github-enterprise-importer/about-github-enterprise-importer) tool to migrate your data.

+Alternatively, **check if your subscription includes migration services from a [GitHub's Expert Services team or a GitHub Partner](https://github.com/services/migrations).**

 - **Warn the team**: Notify your team of the upcoming migration.

 - **Backup data**: Ensure you have a backup of all data fron the Azure DevOps.